 Aloha!
 Thinking about heading to Hawaii?
 Most people end up on Oahu (Honolulu & Waikiki) because of the great flight options.
 As Hawaii’s main island (but not the biggest!) there is sooooo much to do here!
 Here’s 15 things to do in Oahu that you definitely shouldn’t miss:

 1.Take surfing lessons at Waikiki.
 Surfing has a long and rich history in Hawaii and Waikiki was the birthplace of it all.
 Paddle out into the lineup and you’ll be hanging ten like the pros in no time.
 Dozens of surf schools line the beaches of Waikiki, where ideal beginner surf conditions can be found nearly every day.
 Most schools will provide some on land instruction as well as all of the gear you’ll need to enjoy a morning out on the water.
+Click here for a GREAT deal on a 90 minute lesson for up to four people!

 2. Snorkel at Hanauma Bay.
 It’s hardly undiscovered but Hanauma Bay is still one of the best snorkeling spots in Hawaii.
 They only allow a limited number of people into the bay everyday and they close the parking lot when it reaches capacity so be sure to go early in the day.
 Near the parking lot is an overlook area that’s popular with the tourists and from this point is where you’ll pay your entrance fee (about $6/person) and watch a film about conservation efforts in the bay.
 From the top you can walk or take a tram down to the bottom where there are shower, bathroom, and locker facilities.

 3. Sun bathe at Lanikai Beach.
 The most beautiful beach in Hawaii is the perfect place to spend the day sunbathing and frolicking through the waves.
 Located on the windward side of the island near Kailua town, this postcard worthy beach is accessed by beach paths between spectacular beach homes.
 The remoteness and laidback vibe of this area will make you feel a world away from bustling Waikiki.
+Rent paddleboards or kayaks and paddle out to the mokes (grab a 50% off coupon on rentals here) for a once in a lifetime experience.

 4. Tour Pearl Harbor.
 You can’t come to Oahu and not visit Pearl Harbor.
 The boat ride out to the USS Arizona is the true highlight but there are plenty of other things to tour as well.
 Admission to two of the museums as well as the USS Arizona are free but you’ll need to secure tickets for the USS Arizona Memorial as they limit the number of visitors each day.
 Tickets can be obtained in person but it’s a good idea to make reservations online ahead of time.
+If you’re interested in taking a guided tour (with transportation from Waikiki), click here for a 50% off discount!

 5. Watch sunset on Waikiki Beach.
 It may be swarming with tourists but Waikiki is something that everyone needs to see at least once.
 Plan on dinner and drinks timed to see the sunset.
 Duke’s at the Outrigger Waikiki Resort or Rumfire at the Sheraton are both great options.
 There’s plenty of shopping to keep you busy well after dark.